google/WebFundamentals/src/content/en/android/custom-tabs/index.md

 - Lifecycle management: the browser prevents the application from being evicted by the system while on top of it, by raising its importance to the "foreground" level.
-- Shared cookie jar and permissions model so users don't have to log in to sites they are already connected to, or re-grant permissions they have already granted.
+- Shared cookie jar and permissions model so users don't have to sign-in to sites they are already connected to, or re-grant permissions they have already granted.
 - If the user has turned on Data Saver, they will still benefit from it.